dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-04-markdown-asciidoc-restructuredtext.md

 Let's think for a moment here 🤔 ...

 How often do you migrate your docs?
 Migrating any mature documentation project that uses some sort of framework is never easy.
-If you choose the wrong framework or overload your project with custom HTML/CSS/JS without taking the advantage of a framework's built-in feature, Markdown is not to blame here.
+If you choose the wrong framework or overload your project with custom HTML/CSS/JS without taking advantage of a framework's built-in feature, Markdown is not to blame here.

 If you're migrating your documentation project from one markup to another, you'll want to know about projects like [Pandoc](https://pandoc.org/).
-If your build process includes a process to convert markups, Pandoc can be [run with GitHub Actions](https://github.com/pandoc/pandoc-action-example).
+If your build process includes a process to convert markup, Pandoc can be [run with GitHub Actions](https://github.com/pandoc/pandoc-action-example).
 If you're planning on [converting Asciidoc files to Markdown](https://codeahoy.com/q/q502/How-to-convert-asciidoc-to-Markdown), you'll have to take a detour via the XML route.
 The proces will be: `Asciidoc ---> XML ---> Markdown`.

-[MyST-parser](https://myst-parser.readthedocs.io/en/latest/), which is both completely compatible with CommonMark, and also supports all ReStructured Text directives, can be used to convert reST to Markdown.
+[MyST-parser](https://myst-parser.readthedocs.io/en/latest/), which is both completely compatible with CommonMark and also supports all ReStructured Text directives, can be used to convert reST to Markdown.

 ## Internationalization (i18n)

 Internationalization (i18n) pain for a documentation project is a process problem, not a feature gap.
-Documentation framework are not meant to translate your developer docs for you in the language of your choice.
+Documentation frameworks are not meant to translate your developer docs for you into the language of your choice.
 Some frameworks might offer i18n **support**, like the [Crowdin support in Docusauraus v2](https://docusaurus.io/docs/i18n/crowdin).
 With Jekyll, you have to pick a theme [like this one](https://github.com/kurtsson/jekyll-multiple-languages-plugin).
-I doubt if reST or adoc frameworks would differ much from this process.
+I doubt if the reST or adoc frameworks would differ much from this process.
 Besides the framework support, you'll need a localization vendor like [lokalise](https://lokalise.com/) or a community driven platform like [Crowdin](https://crowdin.com/) to actually **do** the translation.
-Sébastien goes into great details in this [Docusaurus RFC](https://github.com/facebook/docusaurus/issues/3317) when discussing i18n support in Docusaurus v2.
+Sébastien goes into great detail in this [Docusaurus RFC](https://github.com/facebook/docusaurus/issues/3317) when discussing i18n support in Docusaurus v2.

 ## Other factors when considering a markup